-Thanks to all of you who follow us, your feedback is hugely helpful...
+Thanks to all of you who support and follow us, your feedback is hugely helpful...

 Indoor 3d positioning is a problem that has been fought for a while but there is no perfect solution.

 The closest available is probably the motion capture system using cameras, it's very expensive and doesn't scale (above a dozen of tracked objects the system lags).

 After ultrasound and magnetic approaches (see legacy), it looks like lasers are not too bad!

 We made our own board that uses photo sensors to piggy back on the lighthouses by HTC Vive.